 Thomas Fodor is a 2020 graduate of Carson-Newman University, located in East Tennessee, where he majored in Political Science and Philosophy with a minor in Math and Religion.
 He became involved with Free the Facts in the spring of 2019.
 Before he joined Free the Facts as a Program Operations Coordinator, he was a part of the Scholar Program.
 He also spent time interning at USCIS and The Fund for American Studies.

 Madelynn recently graduated from Utah State University with a bachelor of science in Outdoor Product Design and Development.
 She became involved with Free the Facts as an Ambassador in the fall of 2020 after a close friend started her Scholar tenure with the organization.
 Madelynn has a wide variety of interests that has led her to work as a writer at an outdoor trade magazine, a designer at a fitness brand, and an AmeriCorp VISTA at the Cache Refugee and Immigrant Connection.
-She is excited to continue to work with Free the Facts as a Scholar this summer.

 Catherine Morris is from Murrells Inlet, South Carolina, and is a rising senior at The George Washington University majoring in Political Communication and double minoring in Criminal Justice and Public Policy.
 This summer, she is a Digital Communications intern in the Office of Public Affairs at the Department of Justice.
 She has been an Ambassador at Free the Facts since her freshman year.